 - TM1 Contributor Administration: This is a configuration, design, and management tool used by administrators to build planning applications and set security on applications.

-Get the Cognos training course for a great career growth.
+Get the Cognos Analytics Training for a great career growth.